chickenboot/chickenboot.github.com/_posts/2013-05-24-zurb-foundation-with-nanoc-part-4.md

 title: "Welcome to the Blog"
 created_at: 2013-05-22 09:00:00 +0000
 kind: article
+tags: [ 'welcome', 'nonsensical' ]
 ---

 I will be replaced by a sensical post long before I get published to the web!
 {% endhighlight %}

+I've added some (nonsense) tags to the post&#151;notice the syntax, which is that of a Ruby [Array](http://www.ruby-doc.org/core-1.9.3/Array.html) of strings.

 We also need a link in our top bar navigation so the blog can be accessed from the home page:

+{% highlight bash %}
+vintageinvite$ subl content/layouts/default.haml
+{% endhighlight %}

 {% highlight haml %}
   %section